Where is your money?

 He'd moved house.
 And job.
 And forgotten to tell anyone what was going on.

 None his statements, updates or newsletters ever arrived.

 Despite all the above, in Stephen's case, the situation was actually quite straightforward.
 We knew his old provider We knew who'd bought them.
 And not because we've been around forever and remember all this stuff (though that's probably also true).
 It was just because we quickly understood where to look.

-Turns out it was swallowed up only the once, back in 2006.
-All we had to do was get a letter to them, with proof of his ownership.
+Turns out it was swallowed up in 2006.
+What we had to do was get a letter to them proving his ownership.
 Within a couple of weeks he was reunited with his money.

-Even better news for Stephen, once we found out where it was, we also realised he was paying about three times more than he needed to - and his return (partly because of those charges) wasn't great.
-So we also helped him move it.
+Even better news for Stephen, once we found out where it was, we also realised he was paying about three times more in fees than he needed to - and his return (partly because of those charges) had been pretty awful.
+So he moved the money on.

-He is now the owner of an up-to-the-minute, low-cost, very flexible pension plan, with a provider of notable reputation.
+He is now the owner of an up-to-the-minute, low-cost, flexible pension plan, with a provider of notable reputation.
 And (for the record) he's no longer stressed about it all.
 He's back to getting on with his life.

 What it means for you